hadron-sclang/hadron/doc/Hadron-Object-System.md

 Add a method to Interpreter `compileClass` which takes a `parse::ClassNode*` and adds an instance of `Class` to the Class table, a map - for now both Symbol table and Class table can be maps.
-So, the job of the `compileClass` function is to create an *instance* of Class with name `Foo` - but where to class variables and methods live?
+So, the job of the `compileClass` function is to create an *instance* of Class with name `Foo`.
+Class variables live in a global class variable table accessible via `classVarIndex`

 ```
 Object.class -> Meta_Object